LuxStice/LFO/README.md

-# LuxsFlamesAndOrnaments
+# LFO
- Shader based rocket engine plumes and more for KSP2
+Shader-based rocket engine plumes and more for KSP2.